dannyh87/can-you-coach-app/docs/09-reporting.md

 Event counts come from `MatchEvent` records and can be backed by either legacy enum event types or `EventDefinition` records.

-Current event library includes legacy events, DB-only seeded global events, and optional club custom events.
+Current event library includes legacy events, DB-only seeded global events, synced tactical events, and optional club tracking definitions.

+Tactical reports distinguish our-team and opposition observations through `teamSide`.
+Detail metadata, such as route or zone values, is preserved where the tactical definition supports it.

+Causal tactical measures remain unavailable unless valid `TacticalSequence` links exist.
+The schema/reporting logic can consume links, but the app does not currently expose a UI/action to create them.

 ### Team Event Trends